rda0/ansible-role-webserver/README.markdown

     server_name: example.phys.ethz.ch                   # main domain name
     server_alias: foo.ch bar.org                        # list of domain aliases
     home_user_owned: True                               # allow home to be accessible via ssh (disables group access)
-    http: {}                                            # http vhost settings (should generally not be used)
-    https:                                              # https settings
-      cert: le-customer1                                # certificate to use
-      redirect: 'https baz.com to/path'                 # redirect somewhere else
-      require: grant_share_all_allow_override_none      # access template from `webserver_site_config_common_requires`
-      config: 'DirectoryIndex disabled'                 # custom config to include at the end of the vhost
-      fcgid:
+    fcgid:                                              # by default used in `https` port
+      ports: ['https']                                  # default, optional
       extensions: ['cgi','php','py']                    # list of cgi extensions to enable cgi execution for
       options:                                          # options for cgi (php has default options enabled)
         php: ['foo=1','bar=2']                          # override php options
-      wsgi:
+    wsgi:                                               # by default used in `https` port
+      ports: ['https']                                  # default, optional
       app: example.wsgi                                 # wsgi entry point in public/
       venv: True                                        # deploy a venv in private/venv
       static: ['static','other/static']                 # list of paths to serve statically
       processes: 4                                      # default 2
       threads: 20                                       # default 5
+    require: require_all_denied                         # default access template used for ports config if absent
+    cert: le-customer1                                  # certificate to use (optional, automatically selected)
+    http: {}                                            # http vhost settings (should generally not be used)
+    https:                                              # https settings
+      redirect: 'https baz.com to/path'                 # redirect somewhere else
+      require: grant_share_all_allow_override_none      # access template from `webserver_site_config_common_requires`
+      config: 'DirectoryIndex disabled'                 # custom config to include at the end of the vhost
       includes: ['foo','bar']                           # *.conf files to optionally include from sites-include dir
                                                         # by default a file named like `name` is included optionally
     website:                                            # website specific settings